 Healthy Cats | March 6, 2020

-(Updated April 28, 2020, to reflect the diagnosis of a pug in North Carolina with COVID-19)
+(Updated June 3, 2020, to reflect the diagnosis of a German shepherd with COVID-19)

 COVID-19 is a disease that is being passed between humans and affects humans.
 But I’ve heard from a lot of pet owners who are concerned about how their dogs or cats could be affected by this pandemic.
 While information is always changing—and I’ve updated this post numerous times to reflect that—here’s the most up-to-date information we have around pets and the coronavirus.

 No. You cannot catch coronavirus from your dog or cat like you can from a human.
 COVID-19 can survive on a pet’s fur for a while (but the coronavirus prefers non-porous surfaces), but we now know that you’re most likely to catch the coronavirus from respiratory droplets from another person.

 It’s highly unlikely, but a lot is still unknown about this novel virus.
 Idexx Laboratories tested over 3,500 pets and not one of them had the coronavirus.
 In many countries, pets are being tested if their owners are diagnosed with the coronavirus and the overwhelming majority are negative.
 In the United States, the USDA is keeping an updated list of all animals who test positive for COVID-19.

 However, there are some cases of animals testing positive for COVID-19 in the news.
 Out of all the animals tested in the world, I’ve currently seen seven reports:

 There’s also been a lot of scientific research surrounding the effect of COVID-19 on animals.
 You may have seen results from an experiment reported in the news where different animals were injected with high levels of COVID-19.
 Some animals, including cats and ferrets, who were injected were able to pass the infection to members of their own species.
 For example, an infected cat who was next to a healthy cat was able to infect the healthy cat, and both cats showed signs of the disease.